The ATO (Australian Tax Office) gives good instructions on keeping records and receipts for Business Expenses.

 - tender costs, even if the tender is unsuccessful

 - union dues and periodical subscription fees to trade, business or professional associations

 According to the ACCC (Australian Competition and Consumer Commission) –

 Businesses must always give you a receipt or proof of purchase for anything over $75.
 If they don’t, ask for one.
 You also have the right to request a receipt for anything under $75 and the receipt must be given within seven days of asking.

 A receipt or proof of purchase must include the:

 So the ATO doesn’t mention under $75 receipts for business, only for Non-Profits, and the ACCC says over $75 a receipt is Required!

 Need help?
 Not sure?
 Call for FREE 30min advice / strategy session today!

-and also get Free “Avoid these GST mistakes” – there’s 18 that the Tax Office see regularly – get them right!
+Call 0407 361 596 Aust and also get FREE “Avoid these GST mistakes” – There’s 18 that the Tax Office see regularly – Get them right!